14 Nutritionist-Approved Healthy Grill Recipes

-Available year-round, zucchini is at its best during the summer season, especially if freshly plucked from your own garden.
-A delicious source of potassium, vitamin C, vitamin A, folate, and fiber, it packs a nutritious punch for a mere 27 calories per cup cooked.
-Registered dietitian Rachael Hartley says summer vegetables like zucchini, simply seasoned with olive oil, garlic, salt, and pepper, are delicious on the grill.
-“I like to make extra and use leftovers for pasta, salads, and sandwiches during the week,” says Hartley.
+Available year-round, zucchini is best during the summer, especially if freshly plucked from your own garden.
+A delicious source of potassium, vitamin C, vitamin A, folate, and fiber, it packs a nutritious punch for only 19 calories per cup.
+Simply seasoned with olive oil, garlic, salt, and pepper, zucchini is delicious on the grill, says Rachael Hartley, RD, in Columbia, South Carolina.
+“I like to make extra and use leftovers for pasta, salads, and sandwiches during the week.”

 “Many people don’t realize that you can grill avocado,” says Rizzo.
 “Just cut it in half, remove the pit and throw it face-down on the grill.
 It will get these beautiful grill marks and become warm and creamy.”
 Avocado is a source of heart-healthy monounsaturated fat, fiber, vitamin K, and folate.
-A recent study from Tufts University also found that an avocado a day improved brain function in older adults.
-Find out 15 other foods you didn’t know you could grill.
+A small 2017 study published in Nutrients, including 48 healthy men and women who don’t smoke, suggests that an avocado a day may lead to an improvement in brain function in older adults over a six-month timespan.

 Levinson suggests changing things up by grilling fish instead of burgers and hot dogs.
-Salmon burgers are a delicious source of healthy omega-3 fatty acids.
-Omega 3 fatty acids, particularly docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), have been linked to a host of health benefits such as improved brain functioning and reduced risk for depression, inflammation, and heart disease, according to the National Institutes of Health’s Office of Dietary Supplements.
+Grilled salmon or salmon burgers are a delicious source of healthy omega-3 fatty acids.
+Omega-3s, particularly docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), have been linked to improved brain function and a reduced risk for depression, inflammation, and heart disease.
+Need a salmon burger recipe?

 Grilled chicken kabob

 You can’t beat a grilled kabob.
-Featuring chunks of low-fat grilled chicken breast with vegetables such as peppers, onions, and mushrooms threaded on a skewer, this versatile BBQ pick packs protein, vitamins such as C and A, and minerals iron, zinc, and potassium in a tidy package of goodness.
-And men, eat your mushrooms!
-A cancer study in which men with prostate cancer took mushroom powder helped lower their PSA levels.
+Featuring chunks of low-fat chicken breast with vegetables like peppers, onions, and mushrooms, this versatile BBQ pick packs protein, vitamins C and A, and iron, zinc, and potassium in a tidy package of goodness.
+(In a time crunch?
+Try these 20-minute healthy meal ideas.)

+One of the main staples in healthy grill recipes is shrimp.
 An excellent BBQ option, grilled shrimp has about 100 calories and 20 grams of protein per 3 ounces.
-A waist conscious smart choice, shrimp provide a nice mix of calcium, phosphorous, potassium, and magnesium, all of which are important nutrients for the prevention and treatment of high blood pressure, according to a study in the Journal of Clinical Hypertension.
-Shrimp are a decent source of folate, and vitamins B, A, and E.
+Shrimp also provides a nice mix of calcium, phosphorous, potassium, and magnesium.
+These are all of which are important nutrients for the prevention and treatment of high blood pressure.

-Use your grill for dessert by grilling stone fruits such as plums and apricots, suggests Levinson.
-They’re especially juicy when grilled for just a few minutes and paired with a dollop of honey lemon yogurt sauce.
-This delectable dessert will boost your day’s intake of vitamin C and A as well as deliver smaller amounts of vitamin K, potassium, magnesium, phosphorous, and fiber.
-Stone fruits, especially the skin, contain flavonoids which research suggests may have a protective effect against cancer and viruses.
+Healthy grill recipes are not just for appetizers or the main course.
+Use your grill for dessert by grilling stone fruits such as plums, peaches, and apricots, suggests Levinson.
+They’re especially juicy when grilled for just a few minutes and drizzled with honey.
+This delectable dessert will boost your day’s intake of vitamin C and A, as well as potassium.